 There is much to do and see in our area.
 We’re centrally located enabling day trips to other parts of New Hampshire and New England.
 If you’re planning a car trip, I might ask you where you’re sleeping the night before or the night after.
 Knowing that, I’ll suggest what to see on your way here or as you head out.

-Here a just a few itineraries I’ve put together.
-Check out our blog for other ideas.
+Here are just a few itineraries I’ve put together.

 Rainy Day for the Art lover?
 Currier Museum in Manchester.

 President Franklin Pierce, Antiques or the State Capital – Start your day by going west on Rt.9 for a tour of the Franklin Pierce Homestead.
 This 1804 house was the boyhood home of the 14th president.
 When you’re finished you’ll have to decide if it’s antiquing or history that will fill your afternoon.
 For antiques, stop next door at Windsor Cottage.
 Then head south on Rt 31, east on Rt 101 and stop in at NH Antiques Coop in Milford – one of the largest group shops in the state.
 There are others along the way – Rt 101 is a virtual strip mall of antique shops.
 If owning history isn’t for you, take Rt.
 9 east to Concord.
 There you’ll find the Pierce Manse where Franklin Pierce lived before he became president.
 The State Capital’s gold dome gleams on a sunny day.
 The NH Historical Society has been telling New Hampshire’s stories since 1823.